HectorRicardo/simple-music-app/README.md

 </figure>

 A `MediaController` can connect to only one `MediaSession` at a time, but a `MediaSession` can connect with one or more `MediaController`s simultaneously.
-This allows for your player to be controlled from your app's UI as well as from other places (Google Assistant, notification bar, etc..).
+This allows your player to be controlled from your app's UI as well as from other places (Google Assistant, notification bar, etc..).
 Each of these "places" creates its own `MediaController` and connects to your app's `MediaSession` the same way.

 ## Player State

-A Player entity has/maintains state, which is divided in two kinds:
+When the player state changes, the `MediaSession` notifies about this to all the `MediaController`s it is connected to.
+This means there must be some Android universal classes used to talk about player state.

+And there are.
+Android provides two such classes:

-- **Playback state**: The player's current operational state.
-Is represented by an instance of `PlaybackState`, which consists of:
+- An instance of `PlaybackState`: The player's current operational state.
+Has fields for:
     - State: Playing/Paused/Buffering/Stopped/Error/etc..
     - Position (current progress as displayed in a seekbar)
+    - Speed: How fast the media is being played (1x, 1.5x, 0.5x, etc..)
     - Valid controller actions (both built-in and custom) that can be handled in the current state.
         - These actions define what commands and external hardware media buttons the player will respond to in the current state.
     - Active error code and error message, if any.
 Errors can be fatal or non-fatal:
         -  **Fatal**: Happens when playback is interrupted and cannot resume.
             -  The state will be ERROR (instead of Playing, Paused, etc..)
-            -  This error is cleared only when playback isn't blocked anymore.
+            -  The error is cleared only when playback isn't blocked anymore (A new `PlaybackState` instance is generated, with a non-error state).
         - **Non-fatal**: Happens when the player cannot handle a request, but can continue to play.
-            - Player remains in a "normal" state (such as Playing or Paused).
+            - Player remains in a non-error state (such as Playing or Paused).
             - This error is cleared in the next `PlaybackState` update (or overriden, if a new error comes in).
-- **Media metadata**: information about what is currently playing.
-Is represented as an instance of `MediaMetadata`, which consists of:
+- An instance of `MediaMetadata`: information about what is currently playing.
+Has fields for:
     - Name of current artist, album, track
     - Duration of track
     - Album artwork

-Whenever one of these two states change, the player informs the `MediaSession`, which in turn informs the `MediaController` of the same change by sending it one of two callbacks:
+Whenever one of these two states change, the `MediaSession` informs the `MediaController`s of this change by sending them one of two callbacks:

 - `onPlaybackStateChanged()`
 - `onMediaMetadataChanged()`

 These controller callbacks receive as parameter the new `PlaybackState` or `MediaMetadata`.
 They are used to update the UI according to the new state received.

-Using the universal classes `PlaybackState` and `MediaMetadata` allows us to represent player state exactly the same accross all `MediaController`-`MediaSession` connections.
-There's no need to implement different logic for every client that tries to connect to your app.

 From the next section onwards, we will talk specifically about music apps (no more talking about video apps, unless explicitly mentioned).